Torosay and Kinlochspelve

 On the green outside the church, a war Memorial was erected to the men of the parish who perished during the Great World War 1914-1918.
 Wreaths are laid on Remembrance Day to honour those men and women who gave their lives for their country.

 The small but diligent congregation meet on Sundays at 12 noon.
 Numbers increase during the holiday season as visitors to the Island come to join the congregation in the worship of Our Lord.
-The church supports Sunday school most weeks.

 The congregation look forward to welcoming everyone, from all denominations, to their church in Craignure.